gretatengattini/Data-Science-Portfolio/README.md

 # Data Science | Portfolio
+Hi!
+My name is Greta and I am currently completing my Master's in Business Analytics at Hult International School of Business in San Francisco 🌁

+Below is an overview of my skills and experience.
+You can also find exampels of my work linked in my github repo!

 ## Skills, Certifications, Passions

 Skills: Python, SQL, Data Analysis, Excel, R, Data Visualization (Advanced), Statistical Analysis (Advanced), Tableau and Data storytelling, Machine Learning (sklearn), Business Analysis with structure Data, Business Analysis with Unstructured Data, Marketing analysis